 3) In the "Create New Database" field, type the name of the database you want and hit "Create Database".

 Your database is now created.

-4) Now, we will create a new user, in the Username / Password fields, type the username and the password you want.
+4) Now, we will create a new user.
+In the MySQL Users and "Add New User" section.
+You may fill the Username / Password fields.
 You can use the password generator for a more secured password.
-Hit create user.
+Click on "Create User".